When I was growing up Daddy used to drive me crazy with his corny aphorisms for every situation.

 But Daddy had his values, his aphorism, his theories, and his truths.
 Some of them were spot on, some less so.
 I find now I trot out more than a few of Daddy’s sayings to put the punctuation mark on life’s ups and downs.

-We’ll cross that road when we come to it.
+We’ll cross that bridge when we come to it.

 Jealousy.
 It’s jealousy.
 That’s the root of all evil.